Mind-Body Resources for Pelvic Pain

 Resources for a hypermobile pelvis for issues including hypertonic pelvic floor, prolapses, hernias, and bladder/constipation problems.

-I like for people to have some tried and true resources that can help with pelvic pain including pain flare ups.
+In my therapy practice, I see the benefits of having a calming or flare kit, including some of the above practices.
+When people to have some tried and true resources, it becomes easier to navigate pelvic pain including pain flare ups.
 Having regular somatic practices to return to can create a sense of safety through additional predictability and routine.

 Laura Nolan, LCSW, SEP